Carl Tegtmeier, 75 of rural Battle Lake died Thursday, February 18, 2021, at Sanford Health in Fargo, North Dakota.

 A Walk Through Visitation will be Friday, March 5th , from 5 to 7 PM, at the Glende-Nilson Funeral Home in Battle Lake.

 Interment will be in the Fargo National Cemetery.

 Arrangements with Glende-Nilson Funeral Home of Battle Lake.

-To send sympathy gifts to the family or plant a tree in memory of Carl Richard Tegtmeier, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Carl Richard Tegtmeier, please visit our Tree Store.